caiandong/home/springMVC/MD.md

 file uploads.
 There is one implementation based on Commons FileUpload and another based on Servlet 3.0 multipart request parsing.

-To enable multipart handling, you need declare a MultipartResolver bean in your DispatcherServlet Spring configuration with the name "multipartResolver".
+To enable multipart handling, you need declare a MultipartResolver bean in your DispatcherServlet Spring configuration with the name `"multipartResolver"`.
 The DispatcherServlet detects it and applies it to incoming request.
 When a POST with content-type of "multipart/form-data" is received, the resolver parses the content and wraps the current HttpServletRequest as MultipartHttpServletRequest in order to provide access to resolved parts in addition to exposing them as request parameters.
 ```java